 The best options to sell your ring are:

 The fastest and easiest way to sell your ring will be to find a diamond buyer online.
 You could earn more in a specialized auction house with the right clientele, but when you want the ring to sell quickly and for a reasonable profit, you could do that today online.

 Platforms like Craigslist and eBay may come to mind, which are great to make money fast.
 But, you’ll do better to stay off these sites, though there’s one clear advantage to using them:

-But there’s a big drawback: You have to deal with people who are looking for a bargain, shoppers who don’t know the value of your diamond engagement ring, amateur gemologists who don’t know the fair price for your ring.
+But there’s a big drawback: You have to deal with people who are looking for a bargain, shoppers who don’t know the value of your diamond engagement ring, and amateur gemologists who don’t know the fair price for your ring.
 You may have to hire an appraiser which adds hassle and cuts profits.

 Plus, to sell the ring, you might have to meet strangers, perhaps in strange places, or have people you don’t know come over to your home.
 This is weird enough when you’re selling something less valuable like a smartphone or furniture.
 When you’re selling something very small, yet worth thousands of dollars, you could be asking for trouble.